NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 `match.adsrvr.org` is The Trade Desk; `appnexus` is Xandr's former name; `cmf` is cookie-match-feed.
-The identifier is `ttd_tdid`: The Trade Desk's *cross-site* identifier, the one built to follow you everywhere, not an auction-scoped token.
+The identifier is `ttd_tdid`: The Trade Desk's *cross-site* identifier, the one built to follow you everywhere.
+That word is doing the work.

-Be precise about the limits, because they matter.
-I visited public pages with no account, and a crawler has no diagnosis and no bet to leak.
-That doesn't defuse
+An auction-scoped token is a receipt for one ad sale and is meaningless an hour later.
+A cross-site identifier is a name, and it is built to still mean you tomorrow, on a different site.

-it: the sensitive fact isn't the page, it's the **domain**.
+I should be honest about the limits here, because they matter.
+I visited public pages with no account, and a crawler has no diagnosis to leak and no lottery ticket.
+That doesn't defuse it: the sensitive fact isn't the page, it's the **domain**.
 And on my cold profile the `ttd_tdid` was a fresh value on each site, so I *cannot* show the same person linked across the health portal and the bank from this data.
-But that is a floor, not a ceiling: a fresh browser is the one case where that identifier *doesn't* persist.
+But a fresh browser is the one case where that identifier *doesn't* persist.
 For a real visitor carrying a Trade Desk cookie, a cross-site identifier is exactly what it is designed to be.
 What happens behind a login, where a real patient's activity lives, is worse and is where a browser can't follow.

 On consent: these sends carry `gdpr=0` (an assertion that GDPR does not apply, which for a New Zealander is correct) and an empty consent string.
 There is no